Private: Wealth in a changing world

 As you work to build a financial future for yourself and the ones you love, it is beneficial to have perspective on the world around you and the outside factors that may impact how your wealth can grow and thrive in a global economy.

-February was yet another interesting month for the U.S. Unemployment came in at 4.1%, ticking up a bit from January’s 4% (still decent for businesses looking for help and near historical lows).
-Inflation (CPI) ticked up a little year over year to 2.8% in February versus the prior month of 3% (experts said this wouldn’t happen for years, odd) and still in the right direction for the Fed’s target of 2% vs highs of 9.1% in 2022.
+April was yet another interesting month for the U.S. Unemployment came in at 4.2%, was flat based on March’s 4.2% (still decent for businesses looking for help and near historical lows/full employment).
+Inflation (CPI) ticked down a little year over year to 2.2% in April versus the prior month of 2.4% (experts said this wouldn’t happen for years, odd) and still in the right direction for the Fed’s target of 2% vs highs of 9.1% in 2022.
 We could see mortgage interest rates drop by as much as 1% by the end of the year as the economy continues to slowly expand.
-The talking heads are at it again.

-The market (measured by the S&P 500 ETF, SPY) settled down -1.27% +/- in February, cutting into January’s 2.69+/-, and up 1.38% +/- for 2025 (Still, a pretty good start to the year!).
-Markets are definitely more attractive with upside back in view, and valuations lower than levels experienced in 2021.
+The market (measured by the S&P 500 ETF, SPY) added -.87% +/- in April, adding to March’s -5.85 +/-, and off -5.38% +/- for 2025 (Not the greatest of starts but fair based on two fantastic years in a row.).
+Markets are even more attractive, upside back in view and valuations more on trend than above.
 At AWMS, we still own equities/stocks for the same reasons we always have for their long-term growth and consistent dividend cash flow.
-Although markets can be volatile at times, dividend and interest payments continue to pour in like Victoria Falls.
+Although markets can be volatile at times, dividend and interest payments continue to pour in like Cumberland Falls.

 Please continue to make healthy decisions like washing your hands, getting plenty of sleep, eating balanced meals, staying hydrated, and taking a stroll if you feel like it.
 Reach out to a friend or loved one and have a great conversation.